JuliaLang/www.julialang.org/jsoc/gsoc/compiler.md

   <https://github.com/JuliaLang/julia/issues/20241> and
   <https://github.com/JuliaLang/julia/issues/34164>.

-  **Expected Outcomes**: Ideally, re-implementation of hygenic macros.
+  **Expected Outcomes**: Ideally, re-implementation of hygienic macros.
 Realistically, resolving some or any of the `macros` issues.
   **Skills**: Lisp/Scheme/Racket experience desired but not necessarily required.
   **Difficulty**: Medium